snail007/goproxy/docs/manual/manual.md

 The meaning of each value is as follows:
 `--intelligent=direct`, the targets in the blocked are not directly connected.
 `--intelligent=parent`, the target that is not in the direct is going to the higher level.
 `--intelligent=intelligent`, blocked and direct have no targets, intelligently determine whether to use the upstream access target.

 ### 5.18 Fixed UDP PORT

 By default, the port number of the UDP function of socks5, the proxy is installed in the `rfc1982 draft` request, which is randomly specified during the protocol handshake process and does not need to be specified in advance.

 However, in some cases, you need to fix the UDP function port.
 You can use the parameter `--udp-port port number` to fix the port number of the UDP function.
 For example:

 `proxy socks -t tcp -p "0.0.0.0:38080" --udp-port 38080`

+### 5.19 UDP Compatibility Mode

+By default, the UDP functionality of the SOCKS5 proxy in the proxy operates in accordance with the SOCKS5 RFC 1928 specification.
+However, there are certain SOCKS5 clients that do not adhere to the specified rules.
+To ensure compatibility with such clients, the `--udp-compat` parameter can be added to activate the compatibility mode for SOCKS5 UDP functionality.

+Additionally, the `-udp-gc` parameter can be utilized to set the maximum idle time for UDP.
+When this time threshold is exceeded, UDP connections will be released.

-### 5.19 Help
+### 5.20 Help

 `proxy help socks`

 ## 6.SPS Protocol Convert

 ### 6.1 Function introduction

 The proxy protocol conversion uses the sps subcommand.
 The sps itself does not provide the proxy function.
 It only accepts the proxy request to "convert and forward" to the existing http(s) proxy or the socks5 proxy or ss proxy; the sps can put the existing http(s) proxy or socks5 proxy or ss proxy is converted to a port that supports both http(s) and socks5 and ss proxies, and the http(s) proxy supports forward proxy and reverse proxy (SNI), converted SOCKS5 proxy, UDP function is still supported when the upper level is SOCKS5 or SS; in addition, for the existing http(s) proxy or socks5 proxy, three modes of tls, tcp, and kcp are supported, and chain connection is supported, that is, multiple sps node levels can be supported.
 The connection builds an encrypted channel.

-The encryption methods supported by the `ss` function are: aes-128-cfb, aes-128-ctr, aes-128-gcm, aes-192-cfb, aes-192-ctr, aes-192-gcm, aes-256- Cfb , aes-256-ctr , aes-256-gcm , bf-cfb , cast5-cfb , chacha20 , chacha20-ietf , chacha20-ietf-poly1305 , des-cfb , rc4-md5 , rc4-md5-6 , salsa20 , Xchacha20
+The encryption methods supported by the `ss` function are: aes-128-cfb, aes-128-ctr, aes-128-gcm, aes-192-cfb,
+aes-192-ctr, aes-192-gcm, aes-256- Cfb , aes-256-ctr , aes-256-gcm , bf-cfb , cast5-cfb , chacha20 , chacha20-ietf ,
+chacha20-ietf-poly1305 , des-cfb , rc4-md5 , rc4-md5-6 , salsa20 , Xchacha20

 Listen port argument `-p` can be: